Skip to main content

 Graduate Advising

 I work with History MA students interested in American history from the Revolutionary era through the Civil War era, especially the early American republic, Old South, issues of identity and commemoration, gender and masculinity, and death culture.
 I also work with Public History MA and PhD students working on public memory and commemoration, family and community history, the history of public history, among other topics.
-I am no longer accepting doctoral advisees.
-If you’d like me to serve as a masters advisor, or as a committee member for your doctoral or masters work, feel free to contact me.
+If you’d like me to serve as a master’s or doctoral advisor, or as a committee member for your doctoral or masters work, feel free to contact me.
+I only work with students whom I have taught.

 Current Advisees

-• Queonnah L. Coleman, “Public Histories of Black Cemeteries” (Public History PhD, anticipated 2028)
+• Queonnah L. Coleman, to be determined (Public History PhD, anticipated 2028)

 Past Advisees